Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 I generated the following using [onlinewordgenerator](https://randomwordgenerator.com/){:target="_blank"}:

-> decorative legislation brick joy housewife
+> work ready friendly grudge

 ## Does it make a picture?

 Use some good memory aides, make a picture, tell a story, whatever works for you; you may wish to record this along with your passphrase.

-I'm going to make a picture of a bit of legislation hung on a wall, while a brick brings great joy to a housewife.
+I'm going to imagine the character [The Grudge](https://en.wikipedia.org/wiki/The_Grudge) applying for a job, so she's 'work ready' and 'friendly' on her CV.

 Stupid, but it works for me.